SteveMcKeon/SteveMcKeon.github.io/index.md

 subtitle: Royal Military College of Canada
 use-site-title: true
 ---
-Department of Electrical and Computer Engineering
+Department of Electrical and Computer Engineering {: .page-subheading :}